szalik-rg351/es-theme-epic-cody/README.md

 This is a modern **horizontal** theme based on [Epic Noir](https://github.com/c64-dev/es-theme-epicnoir), that matches the 351ELEC black/white/red aesthetic and the RG351P handheld's resolution and aspect ratio.

-All graphics sourced and edited  by: Szalik
+All graphics sourced and edited  by: Cody / codyv59   + some Szalik addition of missing systems
 ---

 ### Thanks and Credits